Quantum Key Distribution with Qubit Pairs

 In conclusion, we have introduced a new QKD scheme in which Alice sends pairs of qubits to Bob in four possible states.
 Bob randomly chooses one of the pair for his secure key and one for the auxiliary key.
 The auxiliary key has to be added to Bob's secure key in order to get the correct shared key.
-An evesdropper job is made more difficult as he has to correctly predict which particle Bob is going to use for secure key and which one for auxiliary key, for every pair used in the communication.
+An evesdropper's job is made more difficult as he has to correctly predict which particle Bob is going to use for secure key and which one for auxiliary key, for every pair used in the communication.
 Even if the evesdropper manages to acheive this near impossible feat, he is still left with the job of cracking the BB84 security.
-We believe this scheme should be easily implementable in practice.
+In addition, the scheme is modified using a reordering of particles to deal with two qubit attacks.
+We believe this scheme should be implementable in practice.